-STM is an acronym for scientific, technical, and medical publishing.
-STM publishing includes academic journals, trade journals, and textbooks.
+STM publishing encompasses academic journals, trade journals, and textbooks.

-The majority of STM publishers are not-for-profit organizations.
-Their mission is to disseminate knowledge, not to make a profit.
+STM publishers tend to be non-profit organizations whose mission is to disseminate knowledge rather than make a profit rather than seek ways to increase profit for themselves.
 Many STM publishers are affiliated with learned societies or universities.

-STM publishing began in the 17th century with the publication of scientific journals.
-These journals were a way for scientists to communicate their findings to their peers.
-The first scientific journal, Philosophical Transactions of the Royal Society, was published in 1665.
+During the 17th century, STM publishing began with the publication of scientific journals that allowed scientists to communicate their discoveries to one another.
+The first such journal, Philosophical Transactions of the Royal Society, was first issued for publication in 1665.

-STM publishing is a highly competitive industry.
-The top STM publishers are Elsevier, Springer, Wiley-Blackwell, and Taylor & Francis.
-These publishers produce the majority of STM journals, which are often ranked by impact factor.
+Moreover, STM publishing is a highly competitive industry.
+Elsevier, Springer, Wiley-Blackwell, and Taylor & Francis are the top publishers in this space and produce most STM journals that are often ranked by impact factor.

-STM publishing is a complex process that involves peer review, editing, and marketing of scientific papers.
-The peer-review process is essential to ensuring the quality of STM papers.
-Once a paper is accepted for publication, it is typically edited by professional editors who work for the publisher.
-Marketing of STM papers is also important in order to ensure that they are widely read and cited.
+STM publishing is a multifaceted process requiring peer review, editing, and marketing of scientific papers.
+Peer review is vital to secure the quality of STM papers; once accepted for publication, they typically undergo professional editing by editors employed by publishers; marketing is also critical to ensure they reach a wide readership and citation base.